 Moreover, there are many team chat apps on the market.
 Maybe your partners are used to Slack or MS Teams, but you don’t use it in your company.

-However, team chats such as Rocket.Chat are built in a way that allows centralized communication no matter the chat app.
+However, best team chat apps such as Rocket.Chat are built in a way that allows centralized communication no matter the chat app.
 This means that the users of different chat apps can still communicate by using open APIs.
 Team collaboration comes first, and vendor choice second.